SteveMacenski/slam_toolbox/README.md

 ## Slam Toolbox

-Fork on slam_karto.
-I've renamed since really there's about 5% of the code that's the same, everything else has been restructured or removed entirely.

 For live running on robots, I recommend using the snap: slam-toolbox, it has optimizations in it that make it 10x faster.
 You need the deb/source install for the other developer level tools that don't need to be on the robot (rviz plugins, etc).

-I've seen this way maps building at 5x+ realtime up to about 20,000 sqft and 3x realtime up to about 60,000 sqft.
+I've seen this way maps building at 5x+ realtime up to about 20,000 sqft and 3x realtime up to about 60,000 sqft. with the largest area (I'm aware of) used was a 145,000 sq.ft. building at this point.

+The core scan matcher is taken out of open_karto but alot of other heavy changes have been made in the processing of the scans in the lib sdk version in this repository.
+If you're familiar with Karto however it should still be approachable.

 ## Introduction